vCore420/vPodRetroPlayer/README.md

 ## Performance Tips

 - Keep album art reasonable (<512px) to reduce memory/object URLs.
 - Very large libraries: load in batches or keep `tracks-meta.json` to skip tag parsing.
+(Currently tested to be able to load 7k libaries at once, load it once and save the json and load times will be seconds from then on)
-- Close/reopen the page to reclaim revoked object URLs after heavy use.
+- Close/reopen the page to reclaim revoked object URLs after heavy use (tested to last a good couple of days of before memory leaks may start to show, for gerneral use youll find no issues, can always try the reload ui button in the top right on the page first to refresh ui without unloading uploaded audio data).

 ---